happymintyo/Proton-Caller/README.md

 https://aur.archlinux.org/packages/proton-caller/

 ## Problem Reporting:
 Please create an issue on the [Github](https://github.com/caverym/Proton-Caller) page which lists: system, kernel version, game, shell, and if it is or isn't a Steam game – provide how you had installed it and where it is installed.
-Additionally provide screenshots of the shell and try many methods to get it to work and describe what you did in your issue.
+Additionally provide screenshots of the shell.
+Try many methods to get it to work and describe what you did in your issue.

 ## Usage: